mirkobunse/pkccn/README.md

 ## Usage

-To make any soft classifier from [scikit-learn](https://scikit-learn.org/stable/) CCN-aware, you only need to create an instance of the type `pkccn.ThresholdedClassifier`.
+To make any soft classifier from [scikit-learn](https://scikit-learn.org/stable/) CCN-aware, you only need to create a `ThresholdedClassifier`.

 ```python
 from pkccn import ThresholdedClassifier